CSG water and environmental management

 CSG legislation, policy and industry guidelines

-The CSG industry's environmental and water management obligations are governed by a regulatory framework which include:
+The CSG industry's environmental and water management obligations are governed by a regulatory framework that includes elements of the:

 - Environmental Protection Act 1994 (PDF, 3MB)